EricssonResearch/spindump/Library.md

 In the first part of the code above, a handler is registered to be called upon seeing a new RTT measurement being registered.
 The second part of the code is the implementation of that handler function.
 In this case, once a measurement has been made, the function "myhandler" is called.
 The packet that triggered the event (if any) is given by "packet" and the connection it is associated with is "connection".
 For the connection delete events (as they can come due to timeouts), the packet structure is otherwise empty except for the timestamp (packet->timestamp) of the deletion.

 All RTT measurements and other data that may be useful is stored in the connection object.
 See spindump_connections_struct.h for more information.
-For instance, the type of the connection (TCP, UDP, QUIC, DNS, ICMP) can be determined by looking at the connection->type field.
+For instance, the type of the connection (TCP, UDP, QUIC, DNS, ICMP, SCTP) can be determined by looking at the connection->type field.

 The RTT data can be accessed also via the connection object.
 For instance, in the above "myhandler" function one could print an RTT measurement as follows: